Species Introduction

 Q: How do I properly acclimatise Red-Bellied Piranhas to my aquarium?

-Acclimatising Red-Bellied Piranhas is crucial to their health.
-Begin by floating the sealed bag containing the fish in your aquarium for about 15 minutes to equalise the temperature.
-After this, gradually introduce small amounts of aquarium water into the bag every 5-10 minutes for about an hour.
-This process helps the fish adjust to the new water chemistry.
-Finally, gently transfer the fish into the aquarium using a net, avoiding adding bag water to your tank.
-This method minimises stress and helps ensure a successful transition.
+Acclimatising Red-Bellied Piranhas is crucial to reduce stress and ensure a smooth transition to their new environment.
+Begin by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes.
+This allows the water temperature to equalise.
+Next, gradually mix small amounts of aquarium water into the bag every 5-10 minutes for around an hour.
+Finally, gently release the fish into the tank without adding the bag water.
+This method helps them adjust to the new water parameters.

 ✓ Expert Tip